sabbelasichon/typo3-rector/docs/contribution.md

 ### Useful infos:

 - Use the PHP code parser to get the AST of it here: https://getrector.com/ast.
 This will help you to know on which node to listen to (for example `StaticCall`).
-- the `refactor` must return a node, an array of nodes or null.
+- the `refactor` must return a node, an array of nodes, int (when you want to remove a node) or null.
 - keep it flat!
 Use early returns (with null) in case your conditions for migration are not met.
 - the `getNodeTypes` method is used to define the use case of the function to migrate.
 It helps as well acting like an early return (see example below).
 - helper functions and classes are provided via rector to make it easy for you to control further processing.